canonical/rockcraft/docs/reference.rst

 build
 ^^^^^
-Builds artefacts defined for each part.
+Builds artifacts defined for each part.

 stage
 ^^^^^